Lovinity/wwsu/README.md

 ### /messages/get [GET /messages/get]
 Retrieve an array of messages sent within the last hour.
 Used by internal WWSU applications. **Requires authorization**.
 This endpoint supports sockets, uses the "messages" event, and returns data in the structure defined in the websockets section.
+NOTE: new clients should call recipients/add in order to show up as online to other clients.
 #### Request
 | key | criteria |
 |--|--|